 Currently, over 25 million people in North America experience incontinence.
 While it is not a symptom of older age, rates of incontinence do increase above age 65.
 One consideration often overlooked with incontinence is the very real risk and incidence of slipping and falling – an outcome that is substantially more complicated and serious with an older population.

 It takes someone special to be a caregiver – someone caring, responsible, and selfless.
 Someone willing to take on the daily demands that caregiving can bring.
 We understand that this situation is challenging both physically and emotionally both for your loved one and for you.
 While there may be no limit to the care you want to give your loved one, it is important to look after yourself as well.
 If you don't take time out for yourself and look after your own needs, you will find that the job of caregiving becomes harder and more tiring and eventually the very person you are caring for will suffer too.
 Looking after you is all part of being a good caregiver.
 We salute you for your efforts and your dedication.

 If you are caring for a loved one who suffers from incontinence, Woodbury can help make caregiving a little easier.
 Since 1980 we have supported and helped thousands of family members and caregivers reduce their stress, lessen the challenges and simplify the process of caring for loved ones who struggle with incontinence.
 Our expert advisors are always available to solve your problems, give advice, and share their learning from almost 35 years of specialized focus in this arena.
 You should feel confident to call us at (800) 777-1111.

-SIGNS OF INCONTINENCE
+SIGNS OF INCONTINENCE(Courtesy of Tena)

 There are several signs of incontinence.
 Among the most common signs are: